 Requests have occasionally been made for childcare at our evening meetings.
-Since teachers work best with children who have received adequate rest, your daughters and sons should not attend such functions at all.
-Parents are to make arrangements for athome care, if they wish to attend such functions personally.
+Since teachers work best with children who have received adequate rest, your daughters and sons are best-served by remaining at home for a regular bedtime.

 Recommended Reading

 Our school bookstore and gift shop, the Company of Angels, has a wide selection of books on Waldorf education, child development, parenting and the works of Rudolf Steiner.
 We encourage parents to read as a way to help bridge the gap between home and school.